 Bar charts 5c and 5d showing the housing mismatch illustrate the housing market interaction of various income groups and housing costs.
 These charts show the income classifications of the occupants of housing units.
 These figures also illustrate the housing market mismatch between housing units and income groups.
 For example, very low-income rental households (0-30% AMI) account for less than half of all the occupants of housing that is affordable to them.
 All low-income households (0-80% of AMI) make up only 56% of all households occupying housing affordable to them.
 Note that these units reflect market-rate affordability, and not government-monitored affordable units.
 These figures illustrate housing market mismatches as well as an implicit excessive cost burden for those households that are residing in units beyond their affordability category.
-Housing low-income households.
+Housing mismatch shows that the supply of affordable housing does not meet the demand for housing low-income households.
 The analysis indicates that additional affordable housing options may be needed for households with lower incomes.